firebug/devtools-extension-examples/HelloWorld/README.md

 Hello World
 ===========
-An example extension showing how to create a new pane for Firefox native developer tools toolbox.
+An example extension showing how to create a new panel for Firefox native developer tools toolbox.

 Instructions